DerekCresswell/GameDesign11/3 Top Down Arcade/5 HUD.md

 Nice and simple.
 We didn't even need a new script.\
 Add this script to the button we just made.
 Then you can set the "Scene Name" to "Scene1" or whatever scene you want to switch to.\
 Now if you look up at to the Button component you will see the bottom where it says "Load On Button ()" with an empty box.
-This is where we can set what happens when clickling the button.
+This is where we can set what happens when clicking the button.

 ![ButtonEmptyOnClick](Images/ButtonEmptyOnClick.JPG)